KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/EmergenceReflection.md

 };
 ```

-Technically it has 5 fields, but not more than 3 fields are contextually relevant at the same time, because
+Technically it has 5 fields, but not more than 3 fields are contextually relevant at the same time because
 all fields except one are inside union.
 For example, for spheres only `type` and `sphereRadius` fields are
 relevant.
 If we're using reflection to serialize object or log it somewhere, we need to skip these irrelevant fields.
 The same thing is true for inplace vectors: if vector can hold up to 6 elements, but holds only 2 right now, we should
 not iterate over garbage memory, stored in last 4 elements.

 At first, I though that unions and inplace vectors are different cases and should be handled in a different way, but
-then I came up with an idea of conditional field iteration: union switch value or count of elements is just an
+then I came up with the idea of conditional field iteration: union switch value or count of elements is just an
-argument to conditional expression that decided whether field is visible or not in the current context.
+argument to conditional expression that decides whether field is visible or not in the current context.
 And there is
 no need to waste memory by attaching condition to every field: we only need to specify intervals where conditions
 are active.
 Also, it makes sense to organize conditions as a stack: we are generally adding and removing them while
 registering fields.